5 Ways Technology Has Changed Our Lives For The Better

-Everything we do today and the way in which we do it could be totally different in just a couple of years time; for example, advancement in robot technology means parents might never have to battle with children again about keeping their room clean because a robot is being developed that will do it for them!
+Everything we do today and the way in which we do it could be totally different in just a couple of years time; for example, advancement in robotic technology means parents might never have to battle with children again about keeping their room clean because a robot is being developed that will do it for them!

 Below are 5 ways technology has changed our lives for the better.